 Patients affected with chronic hepatitis C virus infection may develop arthralgias membranoproliferative nephritis even without cryoglobulinemia.
 So further testing is required to reach a definitive diagnosis.

-When understanding the prognosis of cryoglobulinemia, the root state of the patient must be considered to understand the extent of the disease properly.
+When understanding the prognosis of cryoglobulinemia, the patient's root state must be considered to understand the extent of the disease properly.
 Specifically, when considering type 1 cryoglobulinemia, hematologic diseases are often a pre-existing condition.
 Studies have shown that cryoglobulins being present in the blood do not indicate a higher mortality rate.

 Survival rates with cryoglobulinemia are 70 percent after 10 years of evident symptoms and approximately 50 percent after 10 years of post-diagnosis.
 Prognosis is usually dependent on the effectiveness of the treatment.

-However, recent trials with CD-20 antibody rituximab has shown some beneficial results and is being suggested.
+However, recent trials with CD-20 antibody rituximab have shown some beneficial results and its use is being suggested.

 Complications with cryoglobulinemia typically affect the outcomes of prognoses.
 Studies have indicated that complications typically will result in lower chances of survival in a patient.
 Common complications that arise include renal failure and the underlying development of a lymphoproliferative cell disorder.